Criticism of Human Rights Watch: Fundraising

 On 7 September 2010, it was announced that George Soros planned to donate $100 million to Human Rights Watch.
-Soros' donation was criticized by Gerald Steinberg, founder of NGO Monitor.

 Journalists have criticized Human Rights Watch for requesting, encouraging or accepting financial donations in Saudi Arabia and for its fundraising methods.
 Critics charge that these methods include descriptions of HRW "battles" and arguments with Israel and its supporters.
 According to The Jerusalem Post columnist Herb Keinon and Jeffrey Goldberg, a correspondent for The Atlantic and former JP columnist, this compromises HRW's integrity.
 In an email exchange, Goldberg asked Kenneth Roth if funds were raised to fight pro-Israel lobbying groups.
 Roth answered: "The Saudis obviously are aware of the systematic attacks on us by various reflexive defenders of Israel.
 Everyone is", adding that these complaints are common in "discussions" during fundraisers and not exclusive to Saudi Arabia.
-A spokesman for Israeli PM Benjamin Netanyahu, Mark Regev, said in response to HRW's fundraising visit to Saudi Arabia, "A human rights organization raising money in Saudi Arabia is like a women's rights group asking the Taliban for a donation".

 David Bernstein of the George Mason University School of Law wrote that something is "wrong when a human rights organization goes to one of the worst countries in the world for human rights to raise money to wage lawfare against Israel", although Inter Press Service later said that he apologized for suggesting that HRW did not also discuss Saudi human-rights abuses during the meetings.

 According to Human Rights Watch, allegations that HRW had "compromised its neutrality" by meeting with Saudi donors were based on "misleading assumptions and wrong facts".
 HRW noted that staffers made two May 2009 presentations in private Saudi homes to people interested in the organization.
 Among an estimated 50 guests at a Riyadh reception, three had governmental affiliations: "the spokesperson for the Ministry of Interior; the deputy head of the Human Rights Commission, a governmental organization; and a member of the Shura Council, a government-appointed consultative body."
 According to HRW, none of those individuals were solicited for funds; HRW never accepts funds from government officials in any country, and there is no reason why Saudi citizens cannot legitimately want to support human rights.